-This is probably the best light firefighter helmet because it is lightweight enough to be used for technical rescue jobs.
+This is probably the top-rated light firefighter helmet because it is lightweight enough to be used for technical rescue jobs.
 Not to mention, it is sufficiently small to be used in confined spaces and for EMS.

 This helmet comes with an excellent retractable Defender Visor that is quite attractive and useful.
 The retractable defender visor can be lowered or raised very quickly, even with gloved hands.